We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve noticed dark spots on your legs, which may resemble small black dots, you may have strawberry legs.
 The term comes from the dotted or pitted appearance that resembles the skin and seeds of a strawberry.

-The open comedones that cause the appearance of strawberry legs are hair follicles or enlarged pores that contain a trapped mixture of oil, bacteria, and dead skin.
-When the follicle or pore is exposed to air after shaving, it may darken.
+The open comedones that cause the appearance of strawberry legs are hair follicles or enlarged pores that contain a trapped mixture of:

 While “strawberry legs” refers to a singular appearance, it’s actually an umbrella term.

-There are several different conditions that can cause the distinct appearance of strawberry legs to occur, some of which may overlap with each other.
+There are several different conditions that can cause the distinct appearance of strawberry legs, some of which may overlap with each other.

 Shaving — particularly shaving improperly with old, dull razors or without shaving cream — can sometimes cause strawberry legs.